gaborcselle/jsonl-gazelle/README.md

 - [ ] Raw view: Add JSON syntax highlighting
 - [ ] Find / Replace: Implement great Find / Replace / Replace All with Regex option and highlighting
 - [ ] Large files: Generate a file with `generate-large.js`, loading fails above 100 MB with "Assertion Failed: Argument is `undefined` or `null`."
-- [ ] Split codebase: Figure out how to split
+- [ ] Split codebase: Figure out how to split into separate files, maybe one per view?

 ## License